Electronic-Mango/reddit-python-api/README.md

 No data is stored by the API.
 Reddit is accessed in `read-only` mode.
-API requests are not authenticated and don't require any headers.
+API requests can optionally be authenticated based on request header.